The Inuit Express

 References:

 1st General Assembly, 1977 series.
-F3-S1, ICC Canada Archives, Ottawa. https://iccc-archives.andornot.com/link/description5090
+F3-S1, ICC Canada Archives, Ottawa. https://iccc-archives.andornot.net/link/description5090

 3rd General Assembly, 1983 series.
-F3-S3, ICC Canada Archives, Ottawa. https://iccc-archives.andornot.com/link/description4899
+F3-S3, ICC Canada Archives, Ottawa. https://iccc-archives.andornot.net/link/description4899

 5th General Assembly, 1989 series.
 F3-S5, ICC Canada Archives, Ottawa.